dylantientcheu/manifesto/README.md

 `manifesto` gives you all the fields handled by a manifest along with documentation on each of them at your finger tips 😎.

+Manifesto also works with the CLI 👉 [Manifesto CLI](https://github.com/blurdylan/manifesto-cli)

 ![Basic example](static/usage.gif)

 ## Usage